ApiLogicServer/Docs/docs/Architecture-Internals.md

 &nbsp;

+## Critical "Smoke Test"

+> This is the "smoke test" of API Logic Server.
+In general, this should be successful prior to pushing changes.

+&nbsp;

-## Create the "initial `venv`"
+### Create the "initial `venv`"

 Execute the 2nd Run Config (*BLT - Hold the Tomato*) to create the `venv` used for created projects, such as the Sample (see next section).

 &nbsp;

-## Create the Sample (`~/dev/servers/ApiLogicProject`)
+### Create the Sample

 Once in your IDE, you can run the pre-defined launch configuration `2 - Create servers/ApiLogicProject (new IDE)` to create and run the sample.
 This creates `~/dev/servers/ApiLogicProject`.

 ![dev-run](images/vscode/dev-run.png)

+&nbsp;

+### Run the Sample

 Open it in another window of VSCode and ensure it runs.

+1. Run the admin app, and
+2. Use the documented procedures to [add customizations](Tutorial.md#3-customize-and-debug-in-your-ide){:target="_blank" rel="noopener"} for APIs, Logic and Security.

 &nbsp;

-### Critical "Smoke Test"

-You can run the admin app, and use the documented procedures to add customizations for APIs, Logic and Security.
+### Run Behave Tests

 A critical test is the ***Behave Test***.
 It tests a dozen or so transactions, exercising the API and Logic.

-Use the Run Config in the created project: `Behave Run`.
+1. Use the Run Config in the created project: `Behave Run`.

-> This is the "smoke test" of API Logic Server.
-In general, this should be successful prior to pushing changes.

-&nbsp;
+---

+# Ongoing dev

 ## Introduce enhancements, test